Cables are outdated, and computers are in.

 Electronic

 With electronic throttle control, the pedal is connected to a position sensor instead of a wire.
-When you press the gas pedal, its location is communicated with the ECM, which uses it to open the throttle as efficiently as possible.
+When you press the gas pedal, its location is communicated with the ECM, which uses it to open the throttle as effectively as possible.

 Signs That Suggest Your Electronic Throttle Controller Has Gone Bad